csu-signal/axomiyaberta/README.md

 - Addition of phonological articulatory features as an alternate performance improvement in the face of omitting the NSP training objective for longer-context tasks;
 - Evaluation on event coreference resolution, which is novel for Assamese.

-AxomiyaBERTa achieves competitive or state of the art results on multiple tasks, and demonstrates their utility for building new language models in resource-constrained settings.
+AxomiyaBERTa achieves competitive or state of the art results on multiple tasks, and demonstrates the utility of our approach for building new language models in resource-constrained settings.

 ## Structure
 The repository contains: